bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Citations & Quotes</h4>

-The beginner's guide discusses <a href="https://learn.shayhowe.com/html-css/working-with-typography/" rel="noopener noreferrer" target="_blank">
+<p>The beginner's guide discusses <a href="https://learn.shayhowe.com/html-css/working-with-typography/"
+rel="noopener noreferrer" target="_blank">
 citations and quotes</a>, and when to use the cite, q, and blockquote elements accordingly.
-As a quick reminder, the cite element refers to a title of work, the q element identifies dialog or prose, and the blockquote element is used to code longer formed quotes, commonly from external sources.
+As a quick reminder, the cite element refers to a title of work, the q element identifies dialog or prose, and the blockquote element is used to code longer formed quotes, commonly from external sources.</p>

 <h4>Hyperlink Attributes</h4>

-The beginner's guide also
+<p>The beginner's guide also
 outlines <a href="https://learn.shayhowe.com/html-css/getting-to-know-html/"
 rel="noopener noreferrer" target="_blank">
 hyperlinks</a>, and some of their different behaviors.
-What is not covered, however, is some of the semantic benefits to hyperlinks, specifically with the use of the download and rel attributes.
+What is not covered, however, is some of the semantic benefits to hyperlinks, specifically with the use of the download and rel attributes.</p>

 <h4>Download Attribute</h4>

-The download attribute tells the browser to prompt a download for a file, rather than the default behavior of navigation to the file.
-As an example, if the hyperlink reference attribute, href, is pointing to an image, the browser will prompt a user to download the image instead of opening the image within the browser.
+<p>The download attribute tells the browser to prompt a download for a
+file, rather than the default behavior of navigation to the file.
+As an example, if the hyperlink reference attribute, href, is pointing to an image, the browser will prompt a user to download the image instead of opening the image within the browser.</p>

-The download attribute can serve as a Boolean attribute, downloading the file as is, or it may contain a value, of which becomes the file name once downloaded.
-Using a specific value here lets you name the file as you wish on your server while still providing users with a meaningful name.
+<p>The download attribute can serve as a Boolean attribute, downloading the
+file as is, or it may contain a value, of which becomes the file name once downloaded.
+Using a specific value here lets you name the file as you wish on your server while still providing users with a meaningful name.</p>

 <pre>
  1  <!-- Boolean -->